CyborgMaster/ftb-monster-config/README.md

 Changes made directly to server configs without changing my config deploy
 ----------------------------------------------------------------------------
-B:"Allow RC steel to be used in other mods"=false

 Removed the easy thermal expansion recipies for ModularPowersuits:
 * \config\machinemuse\recipes\ThermalExpansion.recipes